NayabRasool786/15-Days-of-Python-Summer-Party-by-Interview-Master/python-summer-party-nayabshaik046/README.md

 3. Launch Jupyter Lab or Notebook and open any `day-XX.ipynb` file.

-## About Interview Master
+## 🙏 A Word of Thanks

-These challenges are hosted by Interview Master -- a platform for preparing for Data Science & Analytics interviews.
-Learn more at [interviewmaster.ai](https://www.interviewmaster.ai).
+This incredible learning experience was made possible by **Interview Master**, a fantastic platform for anyone looking to sharpen their skills for Data Science and Analytics interviews.
+Their daily challenges were the perfect blend of fun and rigor.

+Learn more about their great work at [interviewmaster.ai](https://www.interviewmaster.ai).